-Webhooks enable you to receive near real-time notifications when events occur in your MVMNT account.
-Instead of polling the API for changes, MVMNT sends HTTP POST requests to your server when important events happen.
+Webhooks send near real-time notifications when events happen in your MVMNT account.
+Instead of polling the API for changes, MVMNT delivers an HTTP POST to your server as soon as an event is processed.

-A webhook is an HTTP callback - an HTTP POST request sent to a URL you configure.
-When an event occurs in MVMNT (like an order status change), we send a JSON payload to your webhook endpoint.
+A webhook is an HTTP callback: an HTTP POST request sent to a URL you configure.
+When something changes in MVMNT (for example, a shipment status update), MVMNT sends a JSON payload to your webhook endpoint.

 ┌──────────────┐ Event Occurs ┌──────────────┐